A world in isolation, or a world networked?

 Is this a trend we should want to encourage?
 Is the era of scholarly networking in each other’s presence now at an end?
 Does it matter, in the new online world?

 For myself, I am an enthusiast for the advantages of the internet, but I shall be very disappointed if the concept of the international academic encounter is now a thing of the past.
-I think something would be lost.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+I think something would be lost.higher education comment below, or link to this permanent URL from your own site.